Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Experimental Results

 \textbf{Degradation Models.} In order to demonstrate the robustness of our model in varying degradation scenarios, we have designed the following experiments with different parameter settings with the degradation model. \begin{itemize} \item Default setting.
 This is the scenario considered in most previous SISR studies - i.e., the low-resolution (LR) image is obtained by bicubic downsampling of the high-resolution (HR) image.
 The downsampling ratio is usually a small positive integer ($\times2$,$\times3$,$\times4$). \item Interpolation setting.
 This is the scenario consistent with the NARM study \cite{dong2013sparse} in which a LR image is directly down-sampled from the HR image without any anti-aliasing filtering involved.
 Due to the presence of aliasing, this scenario is generally believed to be more difficult than the default setting. \item Realistic setting.
 To more faithfully characterize the degradation in the real world, this setting aims at simulating multiple degradation situations caused by different Gaussian kernels \cite{zhang:CVPR:2018SRMDNF}.
 Similar to SRMDNF \cite{zhang:CVPR:2018SRMDNF}, we have obtained a single trained network through reconstruction module taking multiple degradation kernels.
 The set of degradation kernels include isotropic Gaussian blur kernels maps whose width ranges are set to [0.2, 3], [0.2, 3] and [0.2, 4] with scale factor $\times2$, $\times3$ and $\times4$ respectively.
+The low-resolution (LR) image $\ty$ is obtained by $\ty = (\tx\otimes k)\downarrow$, where $\tx$ represents HR image, $\otimes$ represents the convolution operator, $k$ the blur kernel and $\downarrow$ the downsampling operator.
 The kernel width is uniformly sampled in the above ranges and the kernel size is fixed to $21\times21$ and the projected $d-$dimensional linear space is set to $6,8,10$ with scale factor $\times2$, $\times3$, $\times4$ respectively.
 The mean values of kernel width are $0.5,1.3,2.6$ as shown in Table \ref{tab:deblur}. \end{itemize}

 \textbf{Training Setting.} Thanks to the parameter sharing across $T$ stages, the overall MoG-DUN can be trained in an end-to-end manner.
 In order to further reduce the number of parameters and avoid over-fitting, we enforce deep denoising module (dense-RNN) and reconstruction module to share the same parameters.
 Unlike DPDNN \cite{dong:TPAMI:2018DPDNN} adopting MSE loss, we have found $L_1$ loss function works better for training the proposed MoG-DUN (e.g., it can facilitate the recovery of more high-frequency information).
 The $L_1$-based loss function can be expressed as: